rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/preinstalled-runtime.md

 The name of an executable must consist of alphabets [A-Z, a-z], digits[0-9], hyphen - and an underscore _ character, and must not start with a digit.
 {{% /notice %}}
 	6. For **Executable Type**, click on **Build**.
-	7. Follow below steps to create the build
-		1. On the left navigation bar, click **Builds**
-		2. Click on **ADD NEW BUILD**
-		3. In the Build Name box, enter a name for the build say `rosPSBuild`
-		4. In the **Git repository** box, enter the url address :
-		`https://github.com/rapyuta/io_tutorials` and select Build Recipe as Catkin.
-		5. Go to the next step and click on next, the build will be created.

-		The build takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
-You may analyse the corresponding [build logs](/developer-guide/tooling-automation/logging/build-logs/), which help debug failing builds.
-	8. In the **Choose Build** select the above Build from drop-down list.
+	7. In the **Choose Build** select the Build [created above](/build-solutions/sample-walkthroughs/basic-ros-pubsub/preinstalled-runtime/#creating-the-build) from the drop-down list.
-	9. In the **Command to run in the docker container** box, enter the command:
+	8. In the **Command to run in the docker container** box, enter the command:
 	   	```bash
 	   	roslaunch talker talker.launch
 	   	```